ipython/ipython/README.rst

 -   PDF
 -   Python script

-As these tools mature, these utilities will be merged into IPython
+As these tools mature, these utilities will be merged into IPython.

 Requirements
 ============